uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-security/sections/updates.md

 Here are some examples of weaknesses being patched by updates:

-- SolarWinds Orion in 2020
+- SolarWinds Orion in 2020:

-    - Sept 2019: SolarWinds Orion, which is a tool used by organisations to monitor their environment and networks, is infected with malware that allows attackers to steal data about the networks they monitor.
+    - September 2019: SolarWinds Orion, which is a tool used by organisations to monitor their environment and networks, is infected with malware that allows attackers to steal data about the networks they monitor.
     - December 2020: A Security Research company (FireEye) found the weakness as part of some internal investigations of their own systems.
     - December 12 2020: FireEye told SolarWinds about the problem, and SolarWinds tried to fix it (this communication was kept private).
     - December 13 2020: The news became public because the US government was informed and released a public advisory.
 However, no fix was available.